DMV Waiver Card

 - Classroom: Students must successfully complete 30 hours of in-class instruction.

-- Behind-the-wheel (BTW): Students are required to complete 6 hours of drive time with one of our professional instructors
+- Behind-the-wheel (BTW): Students are required to complete 6 hours of drive time with one of our professional ODOT certified instructors.

-- They must complete before the student turns 18 and within 90 days of the first day of class
+- They must successfully complete everything before the student turns 18.

 Can students bypass the DMV drive test by taking this course?